Vikalp03/Web-based-calculator-appliaction/README.md

 # Web-based-calculator-application
-A web based calculator application by using Javascript functions for mathematical computation.
+A web based calculator application for mathematical computation.
+Technologies used - HTML5, CSS, Javascript functions